Hamburger Menu

 Is tap to pay safe?

 Yes.
-Tap to pay has some convenient security layers incorporated into the process including tokenization, encryption, and two-factor authentication:
+Tap to pay has some convenient security layers incorporated into the process including tokenisation, encryption, and two-factor authentication:

 - Encryption: The encryption changes every time a tap to pay payment is made.
 This makes it even trickier for a hacker to take advantage because even if they can decipher a code, it’ll be too late as the code is only valid for one transaction.